tawnysit/CLU_webpage_backend/README.md

 The versions of various Python packages used in the development of this web application are specified in `requirements.txt`.

 ### Getting Started
+First, copy and paste your Fritz API access token as specified in `user_info.json`.

 After navigating to the main directory, simply run the application from the terminal/command prompt with the following command:

 `python sc.py -d [START DATE] -r [REFRESH DATE]`